pouchdb-community/ember-pouch/README.md

 And of course thanks to all our wonderful contributors, [here](https://github.com/nolanlawson/ember-pouch/graphs/contributors) and [in Relational Pouch](https://github.com/nolanlawson/relational-pouch/graphs/contributors)!

 ## Changelog
+* **4.1.0**
+  - async is now true when not specified for relationships
+  - hasMany relationship can have option dontsave
 * **4.0.3**
   - Fixes [#158](https://github.com/nolanlawson/ember-pouch/pull/158)
 * **4.0.2**